JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/forest-seeds.md

 #### Boar

-4 HP, 12 STR, 5 DEX, 6 WIL, tusks (d6+d6)
+4 HP, 12 STR, 5 AGL, 6 PRS, tusks (d6+d6)

 #### **Black Silk Spider**

-4 HP, 4 STR, 13 DEX, 5 WIL, bite (d8)
+4 HP, 4 STR, 13 AGL, 5 PRS, bite (d8)

-- **Critical Damage:** Poison paralyzes the victim and deals an additional d4 DEX damage.
+- **Critical Damage:** Poison paralyzes the victim and deals an additional d4 AGL damage.
 The victim is then dragged to the spider's nest to be eaten.

 ### 9 - Fishing Hut